Download Catalog (PDF)

 Directed by Janusz Morgenstern

-In this haunting short fiction film, a group of Jewish children and their teacher are herded into an ambulance by Nazis.
+In this haunting short film, a group of Jewish children and their teacher are herded into ambulance (or so it appears) by Nazis.
+A powerful trigger for discussion, the film draws parallels to the real life fate of Janusz Korczak who died with his students at Treblinka.
 More

 An Appeal to the Jews of the World